mvcisback/LogicalLens/README.md

 ## Example Specification

 We can now define a monotonic parametric properties we are interested in testing.
-To continue our example, let us test if the car's speed is remains below some value `h` after time `tau`.
+To continue our example, let us test if the car's speed remains below some value `h` after time `tau`.

 ```python